 The agronomic value of mycorrhizae is enormous.
-The term mycorrhiza (also used mycorriza) comes from Greek mykoswhich means mushroom, and from the Latin rhizawhich means root, i.e. it is a symbiotic association between the mycelium of a fungus and the roots.
+The term mycorrhiza (also used mycorriza) comes from Greek mykoswhich means fungusand from Latin rhizawhich means root, i.e. it is a symbiotic partnership between the mycelium of a fungus and roots.

 There are two main types: